homologay/bored-algebra/README.md

 # Bored Algebra

-Library for constructions on rings, with a focus on iterators and finite fields.
+A library for constructions on rings.

 ## How 2 Use